Our Team

 Jennifer is the co-founder vice chair of Stray Dog Institute and Stray Dog Capital.
 Stray Dog Capital leads mission-driven investments that accelerate the shift towards a more humane and sustainable food system.
 She is also on the non-profit board of Humane Society International.

-Jennifer and her husband, Chuck, are benefactors and board members of Kansas Pet Advocates and co-founded The Quinn Foundation,a private foundation focused on animals, people, and the environment.
+Jennifer and her husband, Chuck, are benefactors and board members of Kansas Pet Advocates and co-founded The Quinn Foundation, a private foundation focused on animals, people, and the environment.
 They also founded Ringo’s Fund, which provides the facilities for Great Plains SPCA, a life-saving animal shelter.

 Jennifer is deeply committed to veganism and building the movement for food systems transformation.

-As Executive Director, Tom oversees Stray Dog Institute’s grantmaking, research, and collaborations.
-Tom began his career in philanthropy service ten years ago when he founded a social venture to help donors and nonprofits make the best use of charitable giving.
+As Executive Director, Tom oversees Stray Dog Institute’s philanthropy, research, and collaborations.
+Tom began his career in philanthropy service in 2012 when he founded a social venture to help donors and nonprofits make the best use of charitable giving.
 The venture sponsored donor-advised funds, provided investment advisory services, and developed a software platform to reduce the cost of donating, raising, and investing funds.
-The affiliated 501(c)(3) now operates as the Blackbaud Giving Fund, which granted $266 million to more than 100,000 nonprofits in 2020.
-Before philanthropy service, Tom founded and led a boutique research and consulting firm with offices in Washington, DC, London, Shanghai, and Tel Aviv.
-The firm specialized in foresight and its application to strategy and innovation primarily for Fortune 500 companies, including many in food and agriculture.
+The affiliated 501(c)(3) now operates as the Blackbaud Giving Fund, which has granted $2 billion to more than 100,000 nonprofits since 2020.